Generic Data Types

 The largest_i32 function is the one we extracted in Listing 10-3 that finds the largest i32 in a slice.
 The largest_char function finds the largest char in a slice.
 The function bodies have the same code, so let’s eliminate the duplication by introducing a generic type parameter in a single function.

 To parameterize the types in a new single function, we need to name the type parameter, just as we do for the value parameters to a function.
 You can use any identifier as a type parameter name.
-But we’ll use T because, by convention, type parameter names in Rust are short, often just a letter, and Rust’s type-naming convention is UpperCamelCase.
-Short for “type,” T is the default choice of most Rust programmers.
+But we’ll use T because, by convention, type parameter names in Rust are short, often just one letter, and Rust’s type-naming convention is UpperCamelCase.
+Short for type, T is the default choice of most Rust programmers.

 When we use a parameter in the body of the function, we have to declare the parameter name in the signature so the compiler knows what that name means.
 Similarly, when we use a type parameter name in a function signature, we have to declare the type parameter name before we use it.
-To define the generic largest function, place type name declarations inside angle brackets, <>, between the name of the function and the parameter list, like this:
+To define the generic largest function, we place type name declarations inside angle brackets, <>, between the name of the function and the parameter list, like this:

 fn largest<T>(list: &[T]) -> &T {